croservices/cro/docs/reference/cro-http-router.md

 (for example, a `PUT` was performed but the only routes matching are for `GET` and `POST`), then it will instead produce a HTTP 405 Method Not Allowed.

-## Query string, headers, cookies, and body
+## Query string, headers, and cookies

 Named parameters in a route signature can be used to unpack and constrain the route match on additional aspects of the request.

-By default, a named parameter obtains its value according to the following
-rules:

-* If there is a request body, and the request's `Content-type` header is set to either `application/x-www-form-urlencoded` or `multipart/form-data`, then the parameters will be sourced from request body
-* If there is no such request body, then they will be sourced from the query string

-In the presence of a request body, the query string will never be considered.
-The `is query` and `is form-data` traits can be used in order to be explicit about where the data should come from.
-Also note that named parameters in Perl 6 are optional by default; if the query string or form parameter is required, then it should be marked as such.
+By default, values are taken from the query string, however traits can be applied to have them use data from other sources.
+Note that named parameters in Perl 6 are optional by default;
+if the query string parameter is required, then it should be marked as such.

 ```
 my $app = route {
-    # Must have a search term; sourced from request body if there is one or
+    # Must have a search term in the query string.
-    # the query string otherwise.
     get -> 'search', :$term! {
         ...
     }

-    # Mininum and maximum price filters are optional; sourced from the request
+    # Mininum and maximum price filters are optional; sourced from the query
-    # body if there is one, or the query string otherwise.
+    # string.
     get -> 'category', $category-name, :$min-price, :$max-price {
         ...
     }

-    # Must have a term in the query string
+    # Must have a term in the query string (the `is query` trait here is purely
+    # for documentation purposes).
     get -> 'search', :$term! is query {
-        ...
-    }

-    # May optionally have min-price and max-price, sourced only from the
-    # request body
-    get -> 'category', $category-name, :$min-price is form-body,
-                                       :$max-price is form-body {
         ...
     }
 }